 Throughout this program, you will be required to keep a journal, reflecting on your experiences.
 Your journal can be about whatever you'd like it to be about: what you learned during the program, how you've implemented mindfulness practices into your professional or personal life, what you liked/didn't like about the program, what you find helpful/not helpful about mindfulness, etc. Upon completion of the coursework, submit the journal (three to five typed pages) must be submitted to the Faculty of Social Work Professional Development office at email@example.com.
 The journal must be submitted before your certificate will be granted.

-Acceptance and commitment therapy (ACT) is a psychotherapy model considered to be a more modern version of cognitive behavioural therapy (CBT) and one of the third wave of behavioural therapies that focus more on acceptance versus change.
+Acceptance and Commitment Therapy (ACT) is a psychotherapy model considered to be a more modern version of Cognitive Behavioural Therapy (CBT) and one of the “third wave” of behavioural therapies.
 ACT encourages us to let go of emotional struggles and live our lives according to our values, regardless of unwanted or uncomfortable thoughts, feelings, memories or physical sensations.
 Its goal is the development of psychological flexibility, achieved through the use of mindfulness, metaphors and experiential exercises.
 It is an interactive treatment approach that can be creative and inspiring!

-This two-day workshop will be suitable for those who have only had some preliminary exposure to ACT as well as to those who are better versed in the model and are looking to expand their confidence in its clinical application.
-While we will begin with a brief overview of the model, its six processes and its interventions to ensure we are all on the same page, we will then focus on practical application and honing of skills.
+This two-day workshop will be suitable for those who are new to the model, those who have only had some preliminary exposure to ACT as well as to those who are better versed in the model and are looking to expand their confidence in its clinical application.
+We will begin with a brief overview of the model, its six processes and its interventions to ensure we are all on the same page.
+We will then place a greater focus on practical application and honing of skills.
 To reflect the interactive spirit of ACT, this workshop will move beyond PowerPoint, to the demonstration, experience and rehearsal of ACT strategies with ample time for skill-building feedback.
 Come prepared to deepen your understanding, expand and polish your clinical repertoire and become enthused by a user-friendly, down to earth model that speaks to us all.

-Mindfulness, also referred to as vipassana or insight meditation, is a 2,500 year old tradition that is relatively new in Western culture.
-Jon Kabat- Zinn is credited with its introduction.
-In the1970s he introduced his mindfulness based stress reduction (MBSR) program to a group of outpatients at the University of Massachusetts teaching hospital.
-Having run out of viable options for the treatment of their illnesses, these patients required narcotic pain relief and/or were being given little hope for their futures.
+Mindfulness Based Stress Reduction (MBSR) was developed by Jon Kabat Zinn 45 years ago at the University of Massachusetts to provide an augmented treatment to those in the hospital who were not recovering well.
 The results were more than encouraging.
-A few decades later, tens of thousands of research studies have shown the efficacy of this practice of mindfulness meditation.
+A few decades later, tens of thousands of research studies have shown the efficacy of mindfulness.
 It has in fact been so popularized as to have become a household buzzword.
-Jon himself has expressed the fear that the program could be watered down to a McMindfulness of sorts and looked upon as a “quick fix.”
+Jon himself has expressed the fear that the program could be watered down to a McMindfulness of sorts and looked upon as a “quick fix”.
 This it is not.

-The curriculum of the MBSR program aims to help folks develop life habits and coping skills that can be effectively utilized across life spans.
-Methods include the learning and refining of a range of self-regulatory skills aimed at increasing relaxation and proprioceptive awareness, as well as mind/body attention related to medical complaints, emotions and thoughts and their effects on symptoms, stress reactivity, coping and general well-being.
+The course will show how MBSR aims to help folks develop life habits and coping skills that can be effectively utilized across the life span.
+Methods include the learning and refining of a range of self-regulatory skills aimed at increasing happiness and proprioceptive awareness, as well as mind/body attention related to medical complaints, emotions and thoughts and their effects on symptoms, stress reactivity, coping and general well-being.

 Our world, besieged as it is with stress and dysfunction, is craving more awareness.
 With amazing developments in technology, we have, if anything, become less connected both to ourselves and to each other.
 Such business leaders as Google and Price Waterhouse have incorporated the practice as an antidote to the relentless pressure and overload in workplaces; some governments such as the UK are already moving beyond its experimental use and making it part of elementary school curricula and graduate schools.